Atmosplay/Help-Center-for-Monetization/guides.md

 ### 4 Financial Management

-##### 4.1 Click the "Financial Management" on the dashboard.
+##### 4.1 Click the "Financial" on the dashboard.
 Select the "ADD" button on the "Payment Info".

 ![“4.1”页面](imgs/011.jpg)